left-icon

 }

-Near the bottom of the form, help desk ticket detail records can be added by entering text in the text box and clicking ADD.
+On the bottom half of the dialog, help desk ticket detail records can be added by entering text in the text box and clicking the Add Detail button.

-The help desk detail record will be added, but it will not be saved until SAVE is clicked.
+The help desk detail record will be added, but it will not be saved until the Save button is clicked.

 Scroll To Top